 Since its inception in 2014, Strategic Development Funding (SDF) has supported major change projects which fit with dioceses’ strategic plans and make a significant difference to their mission and financial strength.

 Since 2020, SDF has been targeted at promoting growth in the largest urban areas, and where there is a focus on one or more of younger generations and deprived communities, channelling the funding available in 2020–22 towards people and areas where the Church has often had little effective engagement.

 Lowest Income Communities Funding

-Lowest Income Communities Funding is designed to support dioceses in developing mission and growth in lower-income communities.
-LInC is given to 25 dioceses, determined by a formula that takes into account the local average income and population.
+Lowest Income Communities Funding (LInC) is designed to support dioceses in developing mission and growth in lower-income communities.
 It is designed to give dioceses extra capacity to serve less financially well-off communities.